-Even if the policyholder ends up making a full recovery, premiums will still be taken care off by the insurer.
+Even if the policyholder ends up making a full recovery, premiums will still be taken care of by the insurer.
 In this case, the insurance company will not require any retroactive payment of premiums by the policyholder.

-There is an age limitation on a disability waiver of premium rider, which is usually around 60 or 65 years of age.
+There is also an age limitation on a disability waiver of premium rider, which is usually around 60 or 65 years of age.

 This time frame can vary from 90 days to 6 months, depending on the policy in question.
-While a longer period means a smaller premium, the insured must be able to continue making payments, nonetheless.

 This definition does provide some flexibility, though.